KxttyKxt/The-Kxts-Meow/README.md

 The Kxt's Meow 🐈
 ==

 📖 My girlfriend and I have very different playstyles.
 As she walks the globe, collecting flowers and looting chiefly non-violent stuctures, I am in the deepest, darkest dungeon exercising my inner loot goblin.
 Sound familiar?
-Then this is for you!💗 This pack's goal is to bridge these differing modes of play.
+Then this is for you!

+💗 This pack's goal is to bridge these differing modes of play.
 This is threefold:

 *   I can play my way, she can play her way, and we can _both_ make meaningful progress therein.
 *   I have incentive to try things closer to her style, and she has incentive vice versa.